Campus Community Garden

 The level of experience in gardening ranges from first time planters to dedicated gardeners.
 To accommodate the diverse knowledge levels, and since volunteers learn experientially from seasoned gardeners and through organized gardening sessions, volunteer training is ongoing.

 Sustain SU hires a garden coordinator in the Spring to provide support and knowledge to the volunteers.
 The garden coordinator also organizes several educational sessions over the summer that provide information on gardening techniques and management.

 The Community Garden Coordinator works in the garden throughout the week, but designates three days of the week where volunteers are invited to com join in - Mondays and Wednesday 6-8pm, and Saturdays 12-2pm.
 However, since there can be unexpected changes, interested gardeners should contact Sustain SU to become members of the ListServ or you can add yourself to the listserv.

 Sustain SU hires annually for the position of the Community Garden Coordinator.
-This position is typically funded by a Human Resources Development Canada student summer jobs grant.
-As a result, the job posting and hiring timeline are dependent on receiving sufficient funding.
-However, if you are an interested student and have extensive gardening experience, please email your resume to firstname.lastname@example.org, and we will let you know the status of the job.
+If you are an interested student and have extensive gardening experience, please email your resume to email@example.com, and we will let you know the status of the job.
 Hiring usually occurs in mid to late May.

 Monday to Friday

 Hours are irregular.

 Our office will be closed from December 23, 2013-January 1st, 2014.
 We will re-open on January 2nd.